 But Wigdor is not convinced by the firings that have happened at Fox News.
 Instead, he is convinced the problems are systemic and come from the very top of the company, where 10 of the 13 board members are white men.
 Wigdor further pointed out that at least two of the men who were forced out because of alleged sexual discrimination were given huge payouts totaling more than $60 million.

 Super Lawyers named Illinois employment and discrimination attorney Peter Lubin a Super Lawyer and Illinois employee rights attorneys Patrick Austermuehle and Andrew Murphy Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois employment dispute trial lawyers have over thirty years of experience in litigating employment discrimination cases based on race, sex or national origin, sex harassment claims, complex fraud class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Evanston and Waukegan employment and employee rights lawyers, civil litigation lawyers and employment discrimination attorneys handle emergency business lawsuits suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business and employment disputes involving employees, shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.